Aug 1, 2019

 We can only expand ArtSpeak as funding allows and as teachers come forward.
 ArtSpeak works with students when they need the help-after school.
 We dream of a day when all children can take free art classes in our community.

 What We're Doing

 In all these years ArtSpeak has never changed.
 Crossroads works to get grant funding, usually $4,000.00 a year, and we pay teachers to go teach "at risk" kids art.
 Those kids are referred to the program by the school counselor.
-We never know 'why they are sent to the program' it is not our place.
+We never know why they are sent to the program, as it is not our place.
 It is our place to give kids that are battered and broken an oasis to be creative.
-We have network of supporter who help with supplies, who offer up snacks and moral support.
+We have network of supporters who help with supplies, who offer up snacks and moral support.